PowerDNS/pdns/pdns/README-dnsdist.md

 Both `addDomainBlock` and `addPoolRule` end up the list of Rules and Actions (for which see below).

-Servers can be added or removed to pools with:
+Servers can be added to or removed from pools with:
 ```
 > getServer(7):addPool("abuse")
 > getServer(4):rmPool("abuse")